wp-plugins/geshi-source-colorer/readme.txt

 = Can I add a table of listings ? =
 Yes, you can create a "list of listings" with the call <pre>[lol]</pre>.
 This will add a div to your page and a jQuery call fills the source data into the the div after the page have been loaded.
 The layout of this list is stored in the main CSS file.
 Feel free to change your layout.

+= Can I collecte different code blocks into one container ? = Yes, use the tag option "tab", which create one container and add all other code blocks with the same name into this container.
+The value is "classname name of your code".
+All code blocks with equal classnames are grouped and a tab menu is created, each item of the menu shows the text which is set after the first space in the tab option.

 = My language type is not supported.
 Can I add my own language file ? =